Everybody Comes to Rick's: Origin

 In the summer of 1938, while on vacation from his job as English teacher at a vocational school, Burnett and his wife Frances traveled to Vienna to help Jewish relatives smuggle money out of the country occupied by the Nazis since March of that year.
 Later, the couple visited a small town in the south of France, where they went to a nightclub overlooking the Mediterranean Sea.
 A black pianist played jazz for a crowd of French, Nazis, and refugees.

 Burnett returned to the USA via the UK, staying a few weeks in Bournemouth.
 While there he started to make notes for his anti-Nazi play.
 In the summer of 1940, the 27-year-old teacher completed the play in six weeks with the collaboration of Joan Alison.
-They featured Rick, an American bar owner of the Café Americain in Casablanca, Morocco, whose European inhabitants, military personnel and refugees often frequent the cafe.
+They featured Rick, an American bar owner of the Café Americain in Casablanca, Morocco, whose European inhabitants, military personnel and refugees often frequent the café.
 Eventually, Rick helps an idealistic Czechoslovak resistance fighter escape with the woman Rick loves.

-Soon after, Carly Wharton and Martin Gabel took an option to produce the play.
+Soon after, writer Carly Wharton and actor Martin Gabel took an option to produce the play.
 But there was resistance since it might seem to some that Lois (Ilsa in the movie) "had slept with Rick in Casablanca in order to get the letters of transit".

 Casablanca

 When Burnett and Alison failed to find a Broadway producer, they sold the play to Warner Bros. for $20,000, considered a record for an unproduced play, especially by two unknown writers.
-A story editor, Irene Lee Diamond, had read it in manuscript in New York, and recommended it for "sophisticated hokum".
+A story editor, Irene Diamond, had read it in manuscript in New York, and recommended it to her boss, producer Hal B. Wallis, as "sophisticated hokum".

 Warner Bros. gave the script for adaptation first to screenwriter Casey Robinson, who worked on the romantic pairing of Rick and Ilsa; twin-brother screenwriters Julius and Philip Epstein, who worked on the overall structure and dialogue; and screenwriter Howard Koch, who worked on the politics.
 Only Koch was with the project during filming, when he continued to write new dialogue and scenes.
 The title was changed to Casablanca.

 The inclusion of "As Time Goes By" came from Burnett and Alison's play.
 The song, from 1931, had been Burnett's favorite when he was a student at Cornell.
 "As Time Goes By", written by Herman Hupfeld, was first performed by Frances Williams in the musical comedy Everybody's Welcome, which had played on Broadway from October 1931 to February 1932.